Lapin0t/phd-manuscript/main/02_games.typ

 = Coinductive Game Strategies

-As we have seen, Operational Game Semantics, and more generally interactive semantics, rest upon a dialogue following particular rules, a so-called game.
+As we have seen, Operational Game Semantics, and more generally interactive semantics, rest upon a dialogue following particular rules, a so-called two player game.
 The main task in this chapter will be to properly define what is meant by a "game", "strategy", "transition system", and to provide basic building blocks for manipulating them.
 This chapter thus takes a step back and temporarly puts on hold our concerns about programming language semantics, in order to introduce tools, to concretely represent games and strategies in type theory.
 These tools are in part novel, but consist mostly of natural extensions of pre-existing devices.

 == A Matter of Computation

+TODO: pas très satisfaisant; move this.

 At heart, a strategy for a given two player game is an automaton of some kind, in the loose sense that it has some internal state, a memory, and alternates